astrochili/narrator/README.md

 local book = narrator.parseFile('stories.game')

 -- Parse a Ink file at path 'stories/game.ink'
--- and save a book at path 'stories/game.lua' local book = narrator.parseFile('stories.game', { save = true })
+-- and save the book at path 'stories/game.lua' local book = narrator.parseFile('stories.game', { save = true })
 ```
 Reading and saving files required ```io``` so if you can't work with files by this way use ```narrator.parseBook()```.